 The Lakes to Buckleys Breakaway (32°38’54.78″S 118°44’48.98″E, 50H 663846mE 6386325mN) 297 km

 We left The Lakes and drove via York, Quairading, and Corrigin to Kondinin where some of the vehicles were refuelled.

 Driving 300 kilometres during the evening ‘pre trip’ means we can pack so much more into the adventure.
 It places the group at the ‘start’ first up in the morning rather than departing from Perth.

 At Buckleys Breakaway erosion has cut through the orange laterite (gravel) and exposed the underlying white clay (kaolin) cliffs.

-There is Box Poison in the breakaway (a flowering plant of the Gastrolobium species deadly to stock that was a curse to early explorers and settlers who had to be vigilant in keeping their free ranging stock away from it).
+There is Box Poison in the breakaway.
+This flowering plant of the Gastrolobium species is deadly to stock and was a curse to early explorers and settlers who had to be vigilant in keeping their free ranging stock away from it.
 There are also Cypress Pine and Blue Mallet, both commonly found in laterites and breakaways.